LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 ..    b.
 If the user entered ``1``, use the Simple Score ``scorerFunction``.
 ..    c.
 If the user entered ``2``, use the Bonus Vowels ``scorerFunction``.

 #.
-Display the score for the word, dependent on which scoring algorith the user has selected.
+Display the score for the word, dependent on which scoring algorithm the user has selected.

+..
+TODO: if we add back the perma-run, it would be here

-#.
+.. #.
 Repeat steps 3 to 5 until the user ends the program by entering ``'Stop'``.
-   (*Consider*: Should this check be case-insensitive?)
+..    (*Consider*: Should this check be case-insensitive?)

 Test Words
 ----------